BEFORE YOU GO...

 The future of decentralised finance is promising since it is rapidly growing.
 Despite the fact that offering a service or being a mere consumer in this sector requires the user to be technically sound about crypto industry norms, it is an apple of the eye for financial tech giants and end-users alike.
 Moreover, Decentralised Exchanges (DEXs) are now enabling people to exchange various kinds of virtual currencies, and conversion of asset-backed currencies like the USD.

 Compliance Measures of DeFi Systems

 Regulating the DeFi sector is no simple task since technologies are highly complex and emerging.
 But to ensure the crypto industry does not serve as a haven for money laundering and other financial crime, it must be modulated given the same rules and regulations as the traditional financial system.
-One such regulation is the 6AMLD which entails 22 predicated offences and a regulatory framework to streamline the virtual asset landscape.
+One such regulation is the 6AMLD which entails 22 predicated offenses and a regulatory framework to streamline the virtual asset landscape.

 It comes with increased non-compliance penalties highlighting that crypto exchanges and DeFi service providers should develop viable measures to safeguard crypto wallet users, and to prevent financial crimes leading to money laundering and terrorist financing, thereby emphasising AML/CFT compliance.